 Things To Do

 Start your journey at one of the monument's visitor centers.
 Drive the Tour of the Tilted Rocks or take a scenic drive on the Harpers Corner Road.
 Experience one of the monument's many hiking trails.
-Soak up the adventure on a river rafting trip.
+Soak up the monument's wilderness on a river rafting trip.
 Discover dinosaur and other fossils.
 Join a ranger for a guided program.
 Park staff offer talks, walks, junior ranger, evening and night sky programs.
 Stay overnight at a campground.
 Enjoy night skies while stargazing.
 Or just lounge by the river and take in all that Dinosaur National Monument has to offer.

 Things to Do Outside the Monument